atetheone/multitenant_bis/SETUP_INSTRUCTIONS.md

    - Paste it into the SQL Editor
    - Click "Run" to execute the script

+   **IMPORTANT**: This script creates users in both Supabase Auth and your custom tables, which is required for authentication to work properly.

 3. **Verify the Data**
    - Check the "Table Editor" to see that all tables now have data
+   - Check the "Authentication" section to see the created users
    - You should see users, products, tenants, roles, etc.

 ## Step 2: Test Login Credentials